KDE/documentation-develop-kde-org/content/docs/kirigami/_index.md

 Kirigami is a set of QtQuick components designed for creating convergent appslications.

-While the ui code is done in QML in a declarative way, the buissness logic is usually created in C++ for performance reasons.
+While the UI code is done in QML in a declarative way, the business logic is usually created in C++ for performance reasons.